@fire International Disaster Response Germany

 @fire International Disaster Response Germany (@fire Internationaler Katastrophenschutz Deutschland) is a German non-profit, non-governmental civil protection organisation which assists during natural disasters.
 The organisation was founded in 2002 in Wallenhorst, Germany as a pro bono network of professional and volunteer firefighters.
 Since 2010 @fire is member of the UN-Organisation INSARAG (International Search and Rescue Advisory Group).

 Tasks

 The aid organization is specialized in international USAR (Urban Search and Rescue) and wildland firefighting operations.

-Urban Search and Rescue
+Urban search and rescue

-During USAR-operations @fire is acting on the INSARAG-Guidelines and is therefore prepared to deploy a fully equipped USAR Team within 36 hours after an official request for international aid by the host country.
+During Urban search and rescue operations, @fire is acting on the INSARAG-Guidelines and is therefore prepared to deploy a fully equipped team within 36 hours after an official request for international aid by the host country.

 In order to locate victims buried beneath the rubble, the search teams are equipped with acoustic and optical search devices as well as search and rescue dogs.

 To extract located victims the rescue squad uses larger-scale equipment such as concrete chain saws, rotary cutting tools and core drilling machines.